 Any such contribution by Phillips 66 requires the review and approval of Government Affairs, after consultation with Legal.
-A listing of all such contributions made during 2012 can be viewed here (PDF).
+A listing of all such contributions made in 2013 can be viewed here (PDF).

 Gifts to Elected Officials, Regulators and Government Employees